Coe Editing Services

 Who I am:

 David B. Coe/D.B.
 JacksonI am a professional writer and published author with 25+ years of publishing experience.
-I have written more than two dozen novels and as many short stories, all of them traditionally published.
-I have also edited four short fiction anthologies — the fourth, NOIR, co-edited with John Zakour, will be released in July of 2022.
+I have written more than thirty novels and as many short stories, all of them traditionally published.
+I have also edited five short fiction anthologies.
 And for more than two decades I have taught writing and critiqued manuscripts at writer’s workshops and festivals, including the Antioch Writers’ Workshop, the South Carolina Writers’ Workshop, and the When Words Collide writing festival in Calgary, Canada.

 While my specialty as an author is speculative fiction (fantasy, science fiction, paranormal, horror, etc.) I feel equally comfortable working on manuscripts in traditional literary fiction, mystery, thrillers, suspense, women’s literature, other forms of fiction, and all non-fiction, including memoir.
 I believe that regardless of our field, writers seek to tell stories, and the fundamentals of our craft — narrative, language, pacing, character, setting — remain the same across genres.